All You Need to Know About Interior HDR Photography

 The importance of HDR

 The reason why HDR is so popular for interior photography is that you can use it to capture a lot more detail in your scenes.
 The best camera sensors today can capture about 15 stops of detail.
 The human eye, in comparison, can see more than 20 stops.
 This means that a photo that isn’t HDR can’t showcase a scene in a realistic manner, which is important when it comes to interior photography.
+Using HDR techniques is essential for achieving optimal results in interior photography.

 How to shoot interior HDR photography

-The first thing you need to understand is how HDR photography works.
-An HDR photo is essentially a combination of multiple photos that are taken of a single scene but at different exposure settings.
 The final result is a photo with much more dynamic range than any single exposure would allow.
 There are, of course, some ways to achieve an HDR effect with image editing programs if you don’t have the time to take true HDR shots or didn’t notice that you needed to take multiple exposures.
-For those situations, Luminar is an excellent program that can give HDR effects to your images.

 If you’re interested in taking proper HDR photos, however, here’s a step-by-step tutorial to help you out:

-- Set your ISO to a value you’re comfortable shooting with.
+Set your ISO to a value you’re comfortable shooting with.

-- Once you have all these images, just download the best HDR software you can find and let it do the work.
+Once you have all these images, just download the best HDR software you can find and let it do the work.
 Most HDR editors have presets that can give your photos different looks, but you can also edit your RAW files to your taste and adjust the final HDR image manually if you want.

 Before you take your exposures